In this post, I’m sharing 9 ideas to remember when dealing with disagreements in your relationships.

 Some things just don’t matter, and others are simply a matter of opinion.

-It’s okay if spouse thinks Cadbury’s tastes better than Whitakers (… it doesn’t btw).
+It’s okay if the spouse thinks Cadbury’s tastes better than Whitakers (… it doesn’t btw).

 Ensure that you understand what the other person is saying.